 Museum internships are valuable complements to academic coursework in art history.

-Our majors have completed or have accepted internshipts at Crystal Bridges Museum of American Art, Virginia Museum of Fine Arts, and other institutions.
+Our majors have completed internships at Crystal Bridges Museum of American Art, Virginia Museum of Fine Arts, and other institutions.

 We encourage students to apply for these and other internship opportunities to deepen their understanding of art and its institutions.

 Internships help students clarify their career goals and provide essential practical experience.
 In addition, they can strengthen applications to graduate school programs in art history and museum studies.